 Early Steps sample was screened and recruited from Women, Infants, and Children’s nutritional supplement centers when children were 2 years old (N= 731 ethnically-diverse families) and families were selected as at risk on multiple domains.
 The families were randomly assigned to the Family Check-Up (FCU) preventative intervention, or a control group, and intensively assessed in the homes at ages 3, 4, 5, 7, 8, 9, 10, 14, and 16 (ongoing).
 The Principal Investigators of the study are Professors Thomas Dishion, Daniel Shaw, and Melvin Wilson.
 Professor Lemery-Chalfant joined the team in 2014 to genotype the participants and study how genes and environments work together to influence risk and resilience for psychopathology and drug use in adolescence.

 Lab Director and Principal Investigator: Kathryn Lemery-Chalfant, PhD, Professor

 Dr. Kathryn Lemery-Chalfant is a member of the developmental faculty and also affiliated with the clinical psychology area Her research focuses on risk and resilience processes that impact children’s mental and physical health.
 She uses genetically-informative study designs, such as twin studies and studies that include genotyping.
 Professor Lemery-Chalfant received her undergraduate degree in Psychology from the Clark Honors College at the University of Oregon, and her doctoral degree in Psychology at the University of Wisconsin—Madison.
 She joined the faculty at ASU in 2001.
-Curriculum Vitae.